Diewlun/data-science-projects/README.md

 # Data Science Portfolio
 Repository containing portfolio of data science projects completed by me for self-learning and previous work experience.
-Presented in the form of Jupyter Notebooks, .R and.sql files.
+Presented in the form of Jupyter Notebooks, .R and .sql files.

 # Contents
 # Machine Learning